 I’d just sit there and hold my babies.
 I have no memory of doing this with Solma or Annabelle because I was too overwhelmed and sleep deprived.
 When I see babies now, I think I’m getting that itch to hold a newborn again, and then I realize, I don’t want a baby.
 I want my babies.

 Problems I got to Figure Out

 I have a lot of little things to think about to make this McFly Fly.
 For one, I didn’t have health insurance for most of that time.
-I need it now since I take so many crazy meds at night, and my migraines are more frequent than they were in 2007.
+I need it now.

 Then there’s things like Photoshop.
 If I were with myself, I’d be tempted to let the me-now do all the photo editing since I know the software better, and then the me-then would never learn it making the me-now get dumber and dumber without realizing it.
 I’d have to set time aside to teach the me-then how to photoshop and other things I learned over time so I don’t lose learning those things by accident.
 I don’t know if I trust the me-now with this.
 The me-then was much more dependable, but she wouldn’t know what the me-now knows to know what I need to learn.
 This might be a paradox that could destroy the world.

-But I wouldn’t need a photograph to make sure I did things right.
+But I wouldn’t need a photograph to make sure I did things right like they use in the Back to the Future movies.
 Instead, I would be my photograph.
 Things about me that would change to let me know I’m doing it right:

 - I’d lose weight

 - I’d remember what day it is

 - I’d stop noticing spirits in the spirit world